Thai Buddhism’s Struggle for Relevance

 With such a plethora of choice, Buddhists are now able to pick and choose the religion of their liking, each following or taking away a different aspect of the religion.

-“If you are a rich Khun Ying who likes to meditate in air-conditioned comfort,” explained Dr. Apinya, “then you embrace Dhammakaya.
-If you have gambling debts and want to start your life fresh and debt-free, then maybe Santi Asoke is your sect of choice.
+“If you are a rich Khun Ying who likes to meditate in air-conditioned comfort,” he explained, “then you embrace Dhammakaya.
+If you are a poor farmer with debts and want to start your life fresh and debt-free, then maybe Santi Asoke is your sect of choice.
 Those who are seeking personal spiritual growth can go to any number of intelligent forest monks to soothe the soul and if you are simply wanting a shortcut to riches, well then the choices are endless.”

 With Thailand’s recent mass embourgeoisement, materialism is the new national doctrine.
 Monks act more as blessers of good fortune than spiritual guides.
 Most monks spend their days not in meditation or prayer, but receiving cash payments for blessing new businesses, new cars and new homes.
 Temples feature lottery sales, coin-operated fortune dispensers and for a few baht a monk can even churn out a new, and more auspicious, name for you on his laptop.
 For many millions who still call themselves Buddhist but no longer practice it in their daily lives, they can assuage any guilt they may have by making merit, often in forms of donating to a famous temple or monk in the belief that the more auspicious the recipient, the more karma credit their baht will stretch them.